groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 }
 ```

-With a read-only context, all attempts to perform arbitraty writes via the `databaseContext` environment value throw ``DatabaseContextError/readOnly``.
+With a read-only context, all attempts to perform arbitrary writes via the `databaseContext` environment value throw ``DatabaseContextError/readOnly``.
 This makes it pratically useless to define views that attempt to do so, so your app won't contain any.

 ## Controlling writes with a custom database manager

-Now that it is impossible to perform arbitraty writes from the `databaseContext` environment value, some applications need views to perform controlled database writes — again, for convenience, or rapid prototyping.
+Now that it is impossible to perform arbitrary writes from the `databaseContext` environment value, some applications need views to perform controlled database writes — again, for convenience, or rapid prototyping.

+This is case of the [@Query Demo Application], that uses the techniques described here.

 To do that, first define a "database manager" type that declares the set of permitted writes with dedicated methods.
 For example: